juhasev/sample-ninja-help/subpanel-compensation.md

 Enter the default compensation based on the LOI (Length Of Interview) for this sub panel.

 The compensation table starts with 0.
-And you can as many tiers as you like.
+And you can have as many tiers as you like.
 The system determines correct compensation automatically when you setup new projects.
-Let's imagine you have defined you compensation table as:
+Let's imagine you have defined your compensation table as:

 - A) LOI 0 Reward Completed: 100 Revenue completed: 200
 - B) LOI 5 Reward Completed: 200 Revenue completed: 300